dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 layout: post
 categories: three.js
 id: 189
-updated: 2021-07-12 11:04:08
+updated: 2022-04-29 06:26:34
-version: 1.27
+version: 1.28
 ---

 In [three.js](https://threejs.org/) there are [a few cameras to work with](/2018/04/06/threejs-camera/), typically in most cases I would use the [perspective camera](/2018/04/07/threejs-camera-perspective/), however there is also the [orthographic camera](https://threejs.org/docs/#api/en/cameras/OrthographicCamera) as well that can come in handy in some situations.
 With that said in this post I will be writing about the orthographic camera, and how it compares to the perspective camera, and why you might want to use it with certain projects.

 <!-- more -->

-## 1 - The Orthographic Camera and what to know first
+## The Orthographic Camera and what to know first

 This is a post on the Orthographic Camera in the javaScript library known as three.js, it is [not a getting started post on ether three.js](/2018/04/04/threejs-getting-started/), or [javaScript in general](/2018/11/27/js-getting-started/).
 I trust that you have took the time to work out at lest a few basic examples with three.js, and you are now just looking into all the other little details about three.js here and there when it comes to things like the options when it comes to cameras.
 So I will not be getting into all kinds of various little details about threejs and JavaScript in general here of course.
 However in this section I will be going over some points you should be aware of before continuing to read this post.

-### 1.1 - The source code in this post is on github

-The [source code examples](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-camera-orthographic) in this post can be found on my test threejs repository.
-So if you would like to make a pull request, or just pull down this source code along with the source code for all my other blog posts on threejs that would be worth checking gout.

-### 1.2 - Might be a good idea to look into other camera options
+### Might be a good idea to look into other camera options

 In most situations the Orthographic Camera may not be the best choice for a project.
 For most typical projects I would go with the [Perspective camera](/2018/04/07/threejs-camera-perspective/) that reproduces they way that the human eye sees.
 In any case the Orthographic Camera is just one option when it comes to cameras.

+### The source code in this post is on github

+The [source code examples](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-camera-orthographic) in this post can be found on my test threejs repository.
+So if you would like to make a pull request, or just pull down this source code along with the source code for all my other blog posts on threejs that would be worth checking gout.

-### 1.3 - Version numbers matter in three.js
+### Version numbers matter in three.js

 When I first wrote this post back in May of 2018 I as using revision r91 of three.js, and as of this writing I was using r127 of three.js last time I came around to doing a little editing with this post.
 With that said I have got into the habit of briefly mentioning what versions I was using when first writing this, and also when I took a moment to review how the code example work with late versions of three.js.

-## 2 - A basic example of the Orthographic Camera
+## 1 - A basic example of the Orthographic Camera

 First off it would be best to just start out with a simple getting started type example with the orthographic camera.
 So in this example I am just creating an instance of the orthographic camera with the THREE.OrthographicCamera, and storing the returned instance of the camera to a variable.
 When doing to the set of arguments that I pass to the constructor will differ a little from the usual perspective camera constructor.
 In place of values that have to do with field of view, aspect ratio and so forth there are values for setting the left, right, top, and bottom values of a box.
 After that there is just setting the near and far render distance values just like with the perspective camera.